nickelogic/AI-Project/README.md

 # AI-Project
-Project for experimenting with AI hehehe
+Project for experimenting with AI hehehehe